Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ## Data Serving

 The backend uses a `node.js` and `express.js` backend.
 We went with this method due to having prior experience on the team, as well as being able to serve from SQL queries, improving the speed of data collection, aggregation, and use.
 We also used a compiler to allow use of ES6 and multi-file frontend for ease of development and code readability.

-### Production

-We went with Render as the deployment of our production mode.
-It is really slow in retrieving data from the database and as such it can cause it to feel laggy and unresponsive.
-This is not something we can control, and we apologize for the poor experience free tiers have forced upon us :(

 ## Global State